 A Flood Risk Assessment will require to be submitted alongside any future planning application for sites.
-Development will not normally be permitted within the 0.5% annual probability (200 year) flood extent determined by the flood risk assessment.
-Where development is permitted, measures to protect against or manage flood risk will be required and any loss of flood storage capacity mitigated to achieve a neutral or better outcome.
+All development should be located outwith the 0.5% annual probability (200 year) flood extent determined by the flood risk assessment.

 Climate change adaptation measures would help address the medium to long term maintenance factors.
-"By adopting the ecosystems service approach future development will work with and complement the natural environment."